Cassiep1986/Professional-README-Generator/README.md

 ![README demo](./READMEDemoVideo.gif)

-use the following [link](https://drive.google.com/file/d/1AbplFeh8VbFrxcDBtWqqhl8wEHe2R8lF/view) to access the full length video.
+Use the following link: (https://drive.google.com/file/d/1AbplFeh8VbFrxcDBtWqqhl8wEHe2R8lF/view) to access the full length video.

 ## License

 This application is covered under a MIT license.
-To learn more about this license, please visit this [site](https://choosealicense.com/licenses/mit/).
+To learn more about this license, please visit the following site: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).

 ## Contributing
-To contribute to this repo, please contact me on GITHUB or by email (Link below).
+To contribute to this repo, please contact me on GITHUB or by email (Links below).

 ## Questions
 Additional information for this application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).

-For additonal questions you can contact me by [email](mailto:cassiep1986@gmail.com).
+For questions you can contact me by email at cassiep1986@gmail.com by clicking [here](mailto:cassiep1986@gmail.com).